Nigeria Mortgage Refinance Company

-The Nigeria Mortgage Refinance Company Plc (NMRC) was incorporated on 24 June 2013 as a public limited liability company registered with the Securities & Exchange Commission (SEC) and regulated by the Central Bank of Nigeria (CBN) as a non-deposit taking financial institution with the core activity of refinancing mortgages.
+The Nigeria Mortgage Refinance Company Plc (NMRC) is a Nigerian financial services company that was established to develop both the primary and secondary mortgage markets in Nigeria.
+Although set up as a company it is a partnership between the Nigerian government and entities such as primary mortgage banks, insurance companies, private equity investors and international financial institutions.

+The NMRC encourages lenders to provide mortgages by providing long-term funding at an affordable rate, as well buying mortgages from the primary lenders to grow the mortgage market, using long term funds raised on capital markets.

-NMRC was set up to bridge the funding cost of residential mortgages and promote the availability as well as the affordability of good housing to Nigerians by providing increased liquidity in the mortgage market through the mortgage and commercial banks.
+NMRC was set up to bridge the funding cost of residential mortgages and increase the availability and affordability of good housing to Nigerians by providing increased liquidity in the mortgage market through the mortgage and commercial banks.

 History

 Nigeria Mortgage Refinance Company (NMRC) was incorporated as a public limited liability company licensed to provide mortgage-lending institutions with access to long-term finance at an affordable interest rate, thereby enabling mortgages to be issued by these institutions to Nigerians, at longer tenors and affordable rates.

 NMRC obtained an Approval-in-principle from the CBN on 20 June 2013.
-The company became incorporated on 24 June 2013 as Nigeria Mortgage Refinance Company Plc and were issued their licence for operations on February 18, 2015.
+The company became incorporated on 24 June 2013 as Nigeria Mortgage Refinance Company Plc and were issued their license for operations on February 18, 2015.

 Leadership

 The NMRC’s board of directors are responsible for the formulation of policies and strategies of the Company.
+They are drawn from member companies, the Nigerian government and major industry people.